 Emergency Watershed Protection Program

-There is much work to do as we organize volunteers in an effort to shore up burned properties near Sonoma Valley waterways.
-Houses and structures that burned in the recent fires have left behind ash and debris that includes sulfates, nitrates, asbestos and heavy metals.
-This toxic waste can wash into waterways during heavy rains, so keeping the ash and debris in place until it can be properly removed is very important to watershed health, wildlife and public safety.
+In the wake of the October 2017 wildfires, Sonoma Ecology Center launched its Emergency Watershed Protection Program in order to shore up burned properties near Sonoma Valley waterways, and contain the toxic ash and debris located there until it could be safely removed.
+Houses and other structures that burned in the fires left behind ash and debris contaminated with sulfates, nitrates, asbestos and heavy metals.
+This toxic waste can wash into waterways during heavy rains, so keeping it in place is important to watershed health, wildlife protection and public safety.

-As part of our Emergency Watershed Protection Project, we are engaging landowners, volunteers and donors to strategically protect Sonoma Valley streams and public health.
-Currently, we are asking for assistance in:
+As part of the Emergency Watershed Protection Program, we are continuing to engage volunteers, landowners and donors to strategically protect Sonoma Valley streams and public health.
+Currently, we are asking for assistance in the following ways:

 Manning and managing material staging areas.
-At these sites, volunteers will fill sandbags and load vehicles with sandbags and wattles.
-We will have staging areas in Kenwood off Adobe Canyon, along Dunbar Road, and in Glen Ellen.
+At these sites, volunteers fill sandbags and load vehicles with sandbags and wattles for use at high-priority locations.

 Placing materials at structures.
-Small groups of volunteers will place sandbags and wattles downhill of burned structures at prioritized sites, working under the supervision of a trained team leader.
+Groups of volunteers place sandbags and wattles downhill of burned structures at prioritized sites, working under the supervision of a trained team leader.

 Contacting landowners.
 Our volunteers are reaching out to all Sonoma Valley landowners with burned properties near waterways.
 Our goal is to have them sign our permission forms and allow access so that we can help secure the site.

-- First – see if one of our calendar of shifts works for you.
+- See if one of our shifts works for you.

-- If none of those times work, please fill out our volunteer sign-up list to join our growing team of volunteers.
+- Fill out our volunteer sign-up list to join our growing team of volunteers.

 - You can also fill out our volunteer waiver, and bring along or sign one at your first shift.